popeadam/Kometa/docs/config/settings.md

     **Levels with this Attribute:** Global/Playlist

-    **Accepted Values:** list of users or comma-separated string of users
+    **Accepted Values:** list of users or comma-separated string of users.

     **Default Value:** `None`